EMOD-Hub/emodpy-workflow/docs/tutorials/create_project.md

 ## Objective

-The goal of this tutorial is to learn about "projects" and "frames".
+The goal of this tutorial is to learn about "projects" and "frames."
 All the commands of emodpy-workflow must be used within a "project".
 You will learn how to create a new project and the files that exist in a project.
 Most of the other commands require a "frame".
 A frame is an idea/scenario that involves changing parameters and/or code.